Partially Dualized Quasi-Hopf Algebras Reconstructed from Dual Tensor Categories to Finite-Dimensional Hopf Algebras

 \section{Cocleftness property and {\pams}s}

-Throughout this paper, all vector spaces, algebras and Hopf algebras are all over a field $\k$.
+Throughout this paper, all vector spaces, algebras and Hopf algebras are over a field $\k$.
 The tensor product over $\k$ is denoted simply by $\otimes$.
-Moreover for a Hopf algebra $H$, Sweedler notation $\Delta(h)=\sum h_{(1)}\otimes h_{(2)}$ is always used to denote the coproduct of $h\in H$.
+Moreover for a Hopf algebra $H$, we always denote its antipode by $S$, and Sweedler notation $\Delta(h)=\sum h_{(1)}\otimes h_{(2)}$ is always used to denote the coproduct of $h\in H$.
 We refer to \cite{Swe69,Mon93,Rad12} for basics of Hopf algebras.